1920’s fashion | Learn about the fashion in the roaring 20’s | memery

 For men, the 1920s was a time of modernization, though the changes in style were not as dramatic as for women.

 Most men wore some kind of a suit daily.
 Jackets and trousers became narrower, giving suits a more streamlined and elegant silhouette.
 The three-piece suit, consisting of a vest, trousers, and jacket, was common, and there was a wider use of striped suits.
-Clothing also reflected leisure activities, with specific outfits for driving, golfing, or skiing, which were more casual, often featuring knickerbockers, shirts with scarves, and straw hats or newspaper caps.
+Light colored suits i white or light pink became a popular choice for especially young men of the period.

 1920s means wear peaky blinders style